arnellebalane/skourse-html-css-workshop/docs/src/html/our-first-page.md

 ## View Page Contents

 After adding the page contents and marking them up with the appropriate HTML elements, refresh the browser tab to see the results.
-We can compare our code with the [final code](https://github.com/arnellebalane/skourse-html-css-workshop/blob/01-content/index.html) for this section.
+We can compare our code with the [final code](https://github.com/arnellebalane/skourse-html-css-workshop/blob/01-content/index.html) for this lesson.

 ![HTML page contents preview](./images/first-page-contents.png)

 It still doesn't look very nice for now, but the most important thing is already there - **content and information that tells the page's visitors about us**.

-In the next sections we will work on making it look more presentable.
+In the next lessons we will work on making it look more presentable.